scanner-research/scanner/docs/guide/stored-streams.rst

 Overview
 --------
-Scanner represents input and output data as sequences of data items called :py:class:`~scannerpy.storage.StoredStream` s.
+Scanner represents input and output data as sequences of data items called :py:class:`~scannerpy.storage.StoredStream`.
 Stored streams are Python objects that describe to Scanner how to read data to be processed and how to write data after it has been processed by a Scanner application.
 Stored streams can represent data stored in a variety of locations or formats:

 - Video files (mp4, mkv, etc).
 - Collections of files (images, text, etc)